Give your social media a boost with our monthly round-up, this time focusing on August marketing themes.

 August is a chance to relax in the UK – the days are long, the evenings are light and the temperatures are warm.

 Are you one of them?
 Millions of us take holidays this month, escaping the mundane in search of new experiences and memories.
 The shops are full of barbecue food (whatever the weather), and the beaches are crowded with flip flops.

 School’s out and parents are juggling childcare and work, but for holiday businesses it’s all systems go.
 How are you making the most of holiday season?

 Here’s a round-up of events taking place this month, along with a round-up of August marketing themes, to give you plenty of ideas for your socials.

 Wedding season is well underway, with invitations pinned to thousands of noticeboards in kitchens all over the country and guests frantically searching for appropriate (and within-budget) wedding gifts.

 Your holiday business could offer special rates for wedding parties looking for group accommodation, or special packages that include extras such as in-house chef or spa treatments for large groups.

-Guests will also be looking for memorable gifts so you could create a gift voucher for short romantic breaks for two (out of season to help fill those quieter shoulder months).
+Guests will also be looking for memorable gifts.
+How about creating a gift voucher for short romantic breaks for two (out of season to help fill those quieter shoulder months)?

 5-29 August – Edinburgh Fringe Festival